Ostoic/RaidBrowser/README.md

 - Further improve pattern matching for better detection of LFM messages.
 - Color saved/locked raids red in the raid browser
 - Sort raid entries by gs/name/etc
-- Raid host tab where "Inv x gs [achieve]" messages are parsed similarly to how LFM messages are parsed
+- Raid host tab where "Inv x gs [achieve]" messages are parsed similarly to how LFM messages are parsed.
+Can select raid to host, GS min req, achievement requirement, etc which will be formatted into an auto-barked message sent to the specified channel.
 - Suggestions??
 Open up an issue!

 # Remark